Shein: Data security concerns

 Shein experienced a data breach in 2018 that compromised the email addresses and encrypted passwords of 6.42 million users.
-It was later revealed that the company had lied about the severity of the breach.
-The number of affected accounts was actually 39 million, credit card information was also compromised, and many users were not notified or required to reset their password afterwards.
+According to the New York Attorney General's office, the company understated the scale of the breach.
+The number of affected accounts was actually 39 million; credit card information was also compromised, and many users were not notified or required to reset their password afterwards.
 In 2022, Shein's parent company, Zoetop, was fined $1.9 million by New York state authorities for its inadequate response to the data breach.

-In 2023, US accused Temu and Shein of data risks in latest action targeting Chinese-backed apps.
+In 2023, US officials identified data-security risks associated with Shein and Temu as part of a broader review of Chinese-owned applications.
 In December 2023, the United States House Committee on Energy and Commerce requested more information from Shein on its data privacy practices and its relationship with the Chinese Communist Party.
 In January 2024, The Wall Street Journal reported that the Cyberspace Administration of China was scrutinizing Shein's data security practices.

+In January 2026, Texas Governor Greg Abbott prohibited state employees from using Shein on all government devices and networks, citing data security and privacy concerns.
+In early May 2026, Ireland's Data Protection Commission announced a full-scale investigation into Shein and the amount and types of data about European customers that were being transferred back to China.
+GDPR regulations in the EU requires that data sent outside the EU, is given the same protections as if it was being sent within the EU.

 App prohibition in India

 In June 2020, the Shein app was banned in India due to privacy concerns.
 Following the 2020–2021 China–India skirmishes, the Ministry of Electronics and Information Technology of India classified the Shein app along with 59 other Chinese apps under Section 69A in The Information Technology Act, 2000, saying "[u]pon receiving recent credible inputs that such apps pose threat to sovereignty and integrity of India, the Government of India has decided to disallow the usage [...] both [on] mobile and non-mobile Internet-enabled devices."
 Section 69A grants the central government the "power to issue directions for blocking public access of any information through any computer resource".
-However, it is still legal in India to purchase Shein products on other websites that are not covered under Section 69A.

 Criticism for offensive images

-In July 2020, a necklace with a swastika was removed from the site in response to widespread public criticism; the brand explained that it was a Buddhist religious symbol, not a Nazi swastika.
+In July 2020, a necklace with a swastika was removed from the site in response to widespread public criticism; the brand explained that it was a Hindu religious symbol, not a Nazi swastika.

 In May 2021, Shein received criticism for offering a phone case with an image of a handcuffed Black man outlined in chalk.
-Shein issued an apology for the unintentional offensive image and for using it without the permission of its original designer, who had created the image after the killing of Michael Brown.
-He has asked Shein to donate the proceeds from the sales to Black Lives Matter.
+Shein issued an apology for the unintentionally offensive image and for using it without the permission of its original designer, who had created the image after the killing of Michael Brown.
+He later asked Shein to donate the proceeds from the sales to Black Lives Matter.